Jubatian/rrpge-spec/specs/mem_map.rst

 The Graphics FIFO is capable to access the registers of the Graphics Accelerator peripheral and it's Reindex table.
-The addresses are given here with bit 15 set (not actually belonging to the address) as this is how they have to be passed through the FIFO's address word (bit 15 zero requests the FIFO to skip).

 The register's descriptions may be found in the Accelerator's documentation ("acc_arch.rst").